antitree/go-pillage-registries/README.md

  Registry config options:
   --repos	List of repositories to scan.
 If blank, uses the registry's catalog API.
   --tags	List of tags to scan per repository.
 If blank, uses the tags API.
+  --local string     Path to a local image tarball to scan

  Storage config options:
   --output	Directory to store output.
 Required with --store-images.